jrtex/zmk-config-corne/readme.md

 ## Highlights

 - Colemak-DH alpha base
-- Bottom-Row mods, aka Home-row mods on the bottomw row
+- Bottom-Row mods, aka Home-row mods on the bottom row
   - Use of both tap-preferred and hold-prefererd Layer-tap options
 - TKL layer under home row, for instant access to arrow keys and Home-block
 - Heavy use of combos:
   - Utility combos on left hand
   - Symbol character combos on right hand
   - Include 3 and 4-key linear combos, and non-adjacent 2-key combos
-- Focus on providing useful functionality with left-hand only while right hand is using the mouse
+- Focus on providing useful functionality with left-hand only, while right hand is using the mouse
   - Copy/paste, delete, backspace combos
   - Desktop navigation layer
   - Arrow cluster layer